cuba-platform/idp-addon/README.md

 cuba.web.idp.trustedServicePassword = mdgh12SSX_pic2
 ```

-5. Start the Fish server by launching its `tomcat/bin/startup.*` script.
+6. Start the Fish server by launching its `tomcat/bin/startup.*` script or via Gradle: `gradlew start`.

-6. Go to [http://fish:8081/app/](http://fish:8081/app/) in your web browser.
+7. Go to [http://fish:8081/app/](http://fish:8081/app/) in your web browser.
 You will be redirected to the IDP login page.
 Log in with the `admin / admin` credentials.
 Create a new user, for example `u1`.

-7. Start the Chips server by launching its `tomcat/bin/startup.*` script.
+8. Start the Chips server by launching its `tomcat/bin/startup.*` script.

-8. Go to [http://chips:8082/app/](http://chips:8082/app/) in the same web browser.
+9. Go to [http://chips:8082/app/](http://chips:8082/app/) in the same web browser.
 If you are still logged in to the
 Fish application, you will be automatically logged in as admin to Chips.
 Create the same u1 user
 (password does not matter) in the `Chips` application.

-9. Now you can log in as `admin` or `u1` to both applications via the single login form, and if you are logged in one
+10. Now you can log in as `admin` or `u1` to both applications via the single login form, and if you are logged in one
 application, the login process for the second application will be automatic, bypassing the login form.